 Make sure that you pay attention to what’s above you, especially on a day when the ice is melting.

-During our visit we saw several giant icicles crash to the ground at Ash Cave but thankfully no one was nearby.
+During our visit, we saw several giant icicles crash to the ground at Ash Cave but thankfully no one was nearby.

-Another scenic option is Rose Lake, a man-made lake that may or may not be partially frozen during your visit.
+Another scenic option is Rose Lake, a man-made lake that may or may not is partially frozen during your visit.
 It also has a 1/2 mile hiking trail and is known as one of the best places to fish in the area.

-Less Pictures With Random People in the Background
+Fewer Pictures With Random People in the Background

 Unless you’re a whiz at Photoshop there is a good chance that you’ll have people in some of your pictures on a beautiful day.